-Certification under the Climate Bond Standard relates exclusively to the climate attributes of the bond and does not address any other aspect of investment decision-making such as compliance with national or international laws and/or regulations, broader Environment, Social and Governance (ESG) attributes, or credit-worthiness.
+Certification under the Climate Bond Standard relates exclusively to the climate attributes of the bond, loan or other debt instrument, and does not address any other aspect of investment decision-making such as compliance with national or international laws and/or regulations, broader Environment, Social and Governance (ESG) attributes, or creditworthiness.

-The Climate Bond Certified Mark ("Certification Mark") is used to designate Certified Climate Bonds, Certified Climate Loans and Certified Climate Debt Instruments.
+The Climate Bond Certified Mark "Certification Mark" is used to designate Certified Climate Bonds, Certified Climate Loans and Certified Climate Debt Instruments.